-- (a) The extent of the non-compliance(s) and/or any worsening of existing noncompliance(s) with the transport provisions set out in Chapter 21. - (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with Chapter 21 standards unachievable. - Safe design and sightlines. (c) - (d) Safety and efficiency of the local road and street network. - The visibility and sight distances at rail level crossings, particularly the extent to (e) which vehicles entering or exiting the level crossing are able to see trains. - The extent to which failure to provide adequate level crossing sightlines will give (f) rise to level crossing safety risks.
+- (a) The extent of the non-compliance(s) and/or any worsening of existing non-compliance(s) with the transport provisions set out in Chapter 21. - (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with Chapter 21 standards unachievable. - (c) Safe design and sightlines. - (d) Safety and efficiency of the local road and street network. - (e) The visibility and sight distances at rail level crossings, particularly the extent to which vehicles entering or exiting the level crossing are able to see trains. - (f) The extent to which failure to provide adequate level crossing sightlines will give rise to level crossing safety risks.

-25.7.9 Vehicle Parking, Maneourving and Loading
+25.7.9 Vehicle Parking, Manoeuvring and Loading

-The extent of the non-compliance(s) and/or any worsening of existing non-(a) compliance(s) with the relevant engineering and transport provisions set out in
+- (a) The extent of the non-compliance(s) and/or any worsening of existing non-compliance(s) with the relevant engineering and transport provisions set out in Chapter 21. - (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with Chapter 21 standards unachievable. - (c) Traffic surveys, modelling and analysis. - (d) Design and layout of car park.

-Chapter 21.

-- (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with Chapter 21 standards unachievable. - Car parking demand, traffic surveys, modelling and analysis. (c) - (d) Design and layout of car park. - Provision of a clear, functional loading bay or area, which accommodates service (e) vehicles, future proof so different uses and servicing requirements can effectively use the servicing area. - The extent to which the activity applies the Council's Subdivision and Development (f) Principles and Requirements (Version: November 2012).
+- (e) Provision of a clear, functional loading bay or area, which accommodates service vehicles, future proof so different uses and servicing requirements can effectively use the servicing area. - (f) The extent to which the activity applies the Council's Subdivision and Development Principles and Requirements (Version: 2014).